 - Overhead lights at a restaurant

-This video shows how ambient light can be used in photographer, and how it brings a different quality of light than a flash:
+So, now that we have a basic understanding of what this type of light is, how do photographers and cinematographers use it?
+This video shows how availabe light can be used and how it brings a different quality of light than a flash.

-Before we get into some of the uses of ambient light, it’s important to distinguish ambient light from natural light, since the two terms will often be used interchangeably.
+Before we get into some of the uses of this type of light, it’s important to distinguish ambient from natural light.
+Since the two terms will often be used interchangeably but there's a key distinction to be made, and it's important to know how they are categorized.

-But ambient light can refer to any artificial light which wasn’t brought to set, like a neon street sign or the fluorescent light of a subway.
+But ambient illumination can refer to any artificial light which wasn’t brought to set, like a neon street sign or the fluorescent light of a subway.
 These examples wouldn’t be natural light.

 THE RIDER (2017)